chuerta15/itmd-362-pp/pp-08/readme.md

 B. Emotional design levels of your object:

 * Visceral:
-  When I brought this item I wanted a new agenda.
+  I had spent some time looking for an agenda that had everything that stood out to me.
   Each one of the agendas that I had seen were too plain.
-They were just plain black and hardly have anything girly.
+  They were just plain black and they did not have anything girly.
   When I first seen this item, I really liked that it had flowers.
 Once I opened it that is when I knew I had to buy it.
-This agenda has enough space for notes as well as it separates the months by color and tabs.
+This agenda has enough space for notes as well as it divides the months by color and tabs.

 * Behavioral:
+  This agenda does what it needs to do.
+It has stickers that allows me to personalize it.
+  It helps me keep track of the assignments that I need to do which is the main reason why I brought it.
+It also helps me schedule for my payments and things that I need to pay.

 * Reflective: